ErikJamesThompson/ScheduleScraper/README.md

 ```
 run "npm run sheets" to write to your specified Google Sheets
 ```
+Run sheets requires the spreadsheet key to be filled in on the Auth file

 ```
 run "npm run self" to send a formatted email to yourself